 The bedside monitor tracks (in real-time) a patient’s hemodynamics.
 It gives instant information regarding the patient’s internal cardiovascular and respiratory abilities (with limitations) such as heart rate, blood pressure, oxygen saturation, and respiratory rate.
 The bedside monitor can display vitals only or include invasive numbers such as PA or CVP data.

-ICU Nurses hook every single patient up to these and run them.
+ICU nurses hook every single patient up to these and run them.
+Below is a video of Kati walking through the basics of a bedside monitor.

 A ventilator is an advanced airway used to provide positive-pressure ventilation to patients who have compromised airways and can’t successfully oxygenate and/or ventilate on their own.
 There are many modes based on lung injury or overall medical goals.
 In many ICU settings, respiratory therapists manage the ventilator in terms of setting evaluation and adjustments while nurses ensure it is connected properly, running appropriately, and the patient is tolerating it well.